clojurewerkz/eep/README.md

   * `Emitter` is responsible for handler registration and event routing.
 It holds everything together.

-  * `Event` is a tuple dispatched by world into the emitter.
-Event is an arbitrary tuple of user-defined structure.
-There's no validation provided internally for structure.
+  * `Event`s are dispatched by user code.
+An event is an arbitrary tuple of user-defined structure.
+There's no validation provided for it.

   * `Event Type` is a unique event type identifier, used for routing.
-It can be number, symbol, keyword, string or anything else.
-All the events coming into `Emitter` have type associated with them.
+It can be a number, a symbol, a keyword, a string or anything else.
+All the events coming into `Emitter` have a type.

   * `Handler` is a function and optional state attached to it.
-Function is a callback, executed whenever `Event Type` is matched for the event.
-Single handler can be used for multiple `Event Types`, but `Event Type` can only have one `Handler` at a time.
+The function acts as a callback, executed whenever an event is matched on the type.
+    The same handler can be used for multiple event types, but an event type can only have one handler at most.

 ## Handler types